Naheed-Anjum/House-Price-Prediction/README.md

        180	PUD - MULTILEVEL - INCL SPLIT LEV/FOYER
        190	2 FAMILY CONVERSION - ALL STYLES AND AGES

-3. MSZoning: Identifies the general zoning classification of the sale.
+3.MSZoning: Identifies the general zoning classification of the sale.

        A	 Agriculture
        C	 Commercial